pantheon-systems/eslint-config-pantheon/README.md

 ## Questions?

-If you have any question/feedback, or need help with this plugin, please feel free to ask in `#ask-cxe` or `#frontend` channel in Slack.
+If you have any question/feedback, or need help with this plugin, please feel free to ask in `#ask-cxe` or `#frontend` channel in Pantheon Slack.

-Thank you for using `@pantheon/eslint-config-pantheon` and making our code prettier!
+Thank you for using `@pantheon-systems/eslint-config-pantheon` and making our code prettier!